New Jersey Roads - NJ 4

 The cute little Jersey freeway whose numbering really should follow NJ 208, since between there and NJ 4's end at NJ 20 there's not much to see (and it's only a surface arterial).

 The BGS's in the first photo look funnier than usual because they're not BGS's, they're actually LGS's.
 In NJ in the 1960's and 1970's, LGS's were made with a lighter green background, and the letters were painted on (or in this rare case, button copy), while BGS's were a duller shade of green and used button copy.
 As you can see, the old LGS's tend to fade quite badly.
-Note that cute little ONLY.
 West of here, NJ 4 is a surface arterial, while NJ 208 retains that Jersey freeway feel.
 All of these WB signs are now gone.
-The photos you see here are courtesy HNTB Corporation, and if you click on the first one, you'll see a slightly newer version courtesy Doug Kerr, which shows that the right lane of NJ 4 went from splitting between 4 and 208 to just following 208 (with a square ONLY legend and an erased arrow).
+The photos you see here are courtesy HNTB Corporation, and if you click on the first one, you'll see a slightly newer version courtesy Doug Kerr, which shows that the right lane of NJ 4 went from splitting between 4 and 208 to just following 208 (note that cute little ONLY legend and an erased arrow).

 The base of the WB Saddle River Road exit.